skirtles-code/create-vue-lib/packages/docs/src/questions.md

 You'll only see this question if you chose to include VitePress in the previous question.

 Selecting this option will generate configuration files for deploying your documentation to GitHub Pages via a GitHub Action.
+The workflow is configured to deploy from the `main` branch.

 When you're ready to deploy the documentation, you'll need to enable deployment in the settings for your GitHub repository: